This feature is in Public Preview.

 Create the enterprise application and connect it to the Azure Databricks SCIM API

 Generate a personal access token in Azure Databricks and copy it.
-You provide this token to Azure AD in a subsequent step.
+You provide this token to Azure Active Directory in a subsequent step.

-Generate this token as an Azure Databricks admin who will not be managed by the Azure AD enterprise application.
-An Azure Databricks admin user who is managed by this enterprise application can be deprovisioned using Azure AD, which would cause your SCIM provisioning integration to be disabled.
+Generate this token as an Azure Databricks admin who is not managed by the Azure Active Directory enterprise application.
+If the Azure Databricks admin user who owns the personal access token is deprovisioned using Azure Active Directory, the SCIM provisioning application will be disabled.

 In your Azure portal, go to Azure Active Directory > Enterprise Applications.

 Click + New Application above the application list.
 Under Add from the gallery, search for and select Azure Databricks SCIM Provisioning Connector.

 Enter a Name for the application and click Add.
 Use a name that will help administrators find it, like

 <workspace-url>with the workspace URL of your Azure Databricks deployment.
 See Get workspace, cluster, notebook, model, and job identifiers.